cmbant/CAMB/docs/source/modifying_code.rst

 Code updates, testing, and gotchas
 ==================================

-Make sure you recompile the Fortran after making any changes (see :ref:`fortran_compilers`).
+Make sure you recompile the Fortran after making any changes (see :doc:`fortran_compilers`).
 Changing the version number in both Python and Fortran will give you an automatic run-time check that the Python being run matches the intended Fortran source.